IRL2/nanover-vr-25/README.md

 ## Android (Meta Quest etc)
 * Sideload the `NanoVerIMD.apk` onto your device (you can use [SideQuest](https://sidequestvr.com/) for this).
-* Look in the `Unknown Sources` section of your apps list and run NanoVer IMD.
+* Look in the `Unknown Sources` section of your apps list and run NanoVer iMD.

 ## Windows (OpenXR / Meta Quest Link etc)
 * In the extracted directory, launch `StandaloneWindows64.exe`.
 Windows will likely prompt you with a warning about the executable not being signed.
 If it happens, click on the "More info" button, then "Run anyway".
 You will also likely be prompted by the Windows firewall, allow NanoVer to access the network.